JerryFleming/PyDoc/library/importlib.rst

 .. class:: Loader

-    An abstract base class for a :term:`loader`.
+    An abstract base class for a :term:`加载器`.
     See :pep:`302` for the exact definition for a loader.

     .. method:: load_module(fullname)